JPXKQX/dl-fx-forecasting/README.md

 generate_datasets eur usd
 ```

+## Visualizations

-Then plot the currency pair *EUR/USD* for the period from 25 May, 202 to 30 May, 2020.
+Then, plot the currency pair *EUR/USD* for the period from 25 May, 202 to 30 May, 2020.

 ```
 plot_currency_pair eur usd H T S --period 2020-05-25 2020-05-31